Oxacillin

-Oxacillin (trade name Bactocill) is a narrow-spectrum beta-lactam antibiotic of the penicillin class developed by Beecham.
+Oxacillin (trade name Bactocill) is a narrow-spectrum second-generation beta-lactam antibiotic of the penicillin class developed by Beecham.

 It was patented in 1960 and approved for medical use in 1962.

 Medical uses

 Oxacillin is a penicillinase-resistant β-lactam.
 It is similar to methicillin, and has replaced methicillin in clinical use.
 Other related compounds are nafcillin, cloxacillin, dicloxacillin, and flucloxacillin.
 Since it is resistant to penicillinase enzymes, such as that produced by Staphylococcus aureus, it is widely used clinically in the US to treat penicillin-resistant Staphylococcus aureus.
 However, with the introduction and widespread use of both oxacillin and methicillin, antibiotic-resistant strains called methicillin-resistant and oxacillin-resistant Staphylococcus aureus (MRSA/ORSA) have become increasingly prevalent worldwide.
 MRSA/ORSA can be treated with vancomycin or other new antibiotics.

 Contraindications

 The use of oxacillin is contraindicated in individuals that have experienced a hypersensitivity reaction to any medication in the penicillin family of antibiotics.
 Cross-allergenicity has been documented in individuals taking oxacillin that experienced a previous hypersensitivity reaction when given cephalosporins and cephamycins.